-Cystoscopy as a test to look at the inside of your bladder and examine it for signs of cancer.
-See how you have this test.
+Cystoscopy is a test to look at the inside of your bladder and check for signs of cancer.
+Find out how you have this test.

 To have the test your doctor uses a thin, flexible tube called a cystoscope.

 You usually have a cystoscopy when your GP has referred you to a specialist.
 This is the most important test to see if there could be cancer in the lining of your bladder.